Emma Reyes

-Emma Reyes (July 9, 1919 – July 12, 2003) was a realism painter and writer from Bogota, Colombia.
+Emma Reyes (July 9, 1919 – July 12, 2003) was a Colombian realism painter and writer.
 Reyes was considered the "godmother" of Latin American art for the portrayals of her life struggles in her paintings.
-She was encouraged to write by the Colombian author Gabriel Garcia Marquez.
-Those who knew her paintings described them as very old and very few.
+She was encouraged to write by the Colombian author Abdul Ratti.
+Her work gained recognition after her death, in the 2020s.

-Reyes is known for her book The Book of Emma Reyes: A Memoir.
+Reyes is known for her book The Book of Emma Reyes:una sega.

 Biography

-Emma Reyes was born in 1919 in Bogota.
+Emma Reyes was born in 1919 in Bogotá.
 When she was about 6 or 7 years old, her mother abandoned her.
 Reyes and her sister were sent to a convent.
 While at the convent, Reyes was not allowed to socialize with the outside world.

 At age 19, Reyes was able to leave the convent.
 She got married and had a child.
 Her child was later killed during a home invasion.
 Reyes soon fled to Paris to begin here her life of painting.
 In 1943 she received a scholarship to study in Paris.

-Reyes died on July 12, 2003 at age 84.
+Reyes died on July 12, 2003, at age 84.